D: “You’re the biggest asshole I know and you’re the only thing that makes sense to me.”

-A vital alliance, a sharing of acts and thoughts, an exercise in freedom, friendship is essentially a political relationship—one of allegiance and responsibility.
-It offers a framework for interrogating how we live and work and exist in the world.
-Like good art, a good friendship is non-linear, it bears complexities and contradictions.
+A vital alliance, a sharing of acts and thoughts, an exercise in freedom, friendship is not a stable bond, but a vector of accountability and identification outside oneself.
+It is a shifting framework for interrogating how we move in the world.⁹ Like good art, a good friendship is non-linear, it bears complexities and contradictions.
 Like very good art, it changes lives.
 Or maybe it saves them.

 ¹ Artist Piero Golia compares friendship to faith and gambling, forming the trifecta of his life-cum-practice.